+Like other branches of the U.S. military, the Marine Corps has a traditional candidates' school.
 Under the officer candidate programs, male and female graduates of an accredited four-year college or university, and graduates of accredited law schools licensed to practice in a state or federal court are eligible for a reserve commission.

 Platoon Leader's Course

-The Marine Corps Platoon Leaders Course (PLC) is for college students who enroll as freshmen or sophomores attend two six-week summer training programs at the Marine Corps Officer Candidate School, located at Quantico, Virginia.
+The Marine Corps Platoon Leaders Course (PLC) is for college students who enroll as freshmen or sophomores attend two six-week summer training programs at the Marine Corps Officer Candidate School, located in Quantico, Virginia.

 Enlisted Commissioning Program (ECP)